- Module Code:

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-On successful completion of the course, a student should be able to demonstrate the ability to:
+On successful completion of the course, students will be expected to:

-- Demonstrate the ability to identify and apply all relevant optimisation techniques for analysis of microeconomic behaviour.
+- Demonstrate the ability to identify and apply all relevant optimisation techniques for analysis of microeconomic behaviour;

 Method of assessment

-Assessment weighting: Exam 80% / Coursework 20%.
+Assessment weighting: Exam 70% / Coursework 30%.
 Resubmission of coursework regulations do not apply to this course.

 - Nicholson, W. and C. Snyder (2014) Intermediate Microeconomics and its Applications, various editions, Cengage.